 4K Ultra HD is the name assigned to a screen with a resolution that’s four times that of a Full HD (1080p).
 That translates to 8 million pixels.
 Full HD is just 2 million pixels, as noted in the above paragraph.
 What does 4K mean for the viewer?
 A clearer image, more accurate color, and with most new TV sets, High Dynamic Range, or HDR.
 Each pixel (dot of color) is smaller on a 4K UHD TV screen.

 Is there a difference between 4K and UHD?
-At the consumer level, no. The two terms are practically interchangeable.
+The two terms are practically interchangeable.
 However, professionals view things differently.
 They say that 4K is a digital cinema standard that calls for a 4096 x 2160-pixel resolution.
 That first number is a horizontal measurement, the latter vertical, and they work out because they fit a 1.85:1 aspect ratio.

-If you are in the market for a new TV, there is no reason not to look at 4K UHD.
+If you are in the market for a new TV, have a look at 4K UHD.
 If you are willing to spend the money, LG, Samsung, or Sony are great options.
 Also, there is more to know because we have QLED and OLED.
 You also need to know about HDR.

 High Dynamic Range (HDR) in TVs includes multiple formats that provide brighter whites and darker blacks, making for increased color volume and shading and better contrast than standard displays, ultimately resulting in more vivid detail.
 Many people say that when it’s done right, HDR is a more noticeable upgrade than 4K resolution.
 Although these days it’s rare to find a 4K TV that doesn’t have HDR on board.
 There are a few different varieties of HDR, including Dolby Vision, Hybrid Log-Gamma (HLG), HDR10, and its more dynamic counterpart, HDR10+.
-HDR10 is the most common variety, while Dolby Vision and HDR10+ will usually be found on more premium models
+HDR10 is the most common variety, while Dolby Vision and HDR10+ will usually be found on more premium models.
+The Ultra Retina XDR display on the Apple iPad Pro (M4) features High Dynamic Range (HDR).
+Dolby Vision takes the potential of HDR technology and pushes it to its peak by dynamically optimizing the image quality based on the specific service, device, and platform you’re using.
+It adds vibrant color and makes images brighter, based on the device you are using.

 4K Ultra HD TVs can play Full HD content, but it won’t be displayed in the standard 1920 x 1080 resolution we’ve all come to know and love.
 Instead, to fill the extra pixels that make up a 4K Ultra HD screen, the content first has to be upscaled.